-Note:
+This method is slower as NEC Display Wall Calibrator does not perform operations in parallel.

-The translation process is always used when connecting to the RS232 port on the first display.
-See "Example: RS232 using LAN daisy-chain" on page 28.

-This translation and forwarding process makes communications slightly slower.
+- The translation process is always used when connecting to the RS232 port on the first display.
+See "Example: RS232 using LAN daisy-chain" on page 40. - This translation and forwarding process makes communications slightly slower. - Using translation with a LAN connection to the first display will prevent the software from utilizing the multithreading functionality to communicate with multiple displays in parallel.
+Multi-threading greatly speeds up many operations, therefore, it is highly recommended to use "Direct".